Applies to: Microsoft Cloud App Security

 In the Cloud App Security dashboard, click Control and then Policies.

-Select a specific policy to see the Violating now list of policy matches that didn't trigger alerts.
+Select a specific policy to see the Matching now list of policy matches that didn't trigger alerts.

 Click the violations one at a time and decide what to do for each.
-See the following figures for more information about governance actions.
+For more information about governance actions, see the following figures.

-If your policy is set to find compliance breaches and someone saves credit card numbers in files on OneDrive, you will have a match in the policy.
+If your policy is set to find compliance breaches and someone saves credit card numbers in files on OneDrive, you'll have a match in the policy.

 Select the match to see the actual files that breached the policy.